neuralgraphs/diman/doc/tutorial3.rst

 =========================

 .. image:: ../resources/images/journal_bearing.png
-   :width: 350em
+   :width: 350px
    :align: center

-If one were interested in studying the frictional coefficient ``f`` of the bearing, then we must consider the variables/parameters that may influence it.
+If one were interested in studying the frictional coefficient `f` of the bearing, then we must consider the variables/parameters that may influence it.

 * bearing length, :raw-latex:`L`
 * bearing diameter, :raw-latex:`D`